Parker Institute for Cancer Immunotherapy, JDRF and the Helmsley Charitable Trust Form Cancer and Diabetes Research Initiative

 “We know little about the causes of type 1 diabetes in otherwise healthy children and adults,” said Ben Williams, Ph.D., Helmsley Charitable Trust T1D program officer.
 “We believe that this research may reveal profound discoveries relevant to all forms of type 1 diabetes, potentially leading to new biomarkers for detection and treatment.
 This partnership aligns with Helmsley’s desire to seek out and fund promising, high-risk research that could have a massive impact.”

-The initiative is a collaboration between leading cancer immunotherapy and diabetes research organizations, coming together for the first time to explore the intersection between these two types of chronic diseases.
+The initiative is a collaboration between leading cancer immune therapy and diabetes research organizations, coming together for the first time to explore the intersection between these two types of chronic diseases.

 “This collaboration combines leading experts in diabetes and cancer immunology to accomplish a feat that has never been achieved: permanently turning off an autoimmune response in humans,” said Aaron J. Kowalski, Ph.D., JDRF President and CEO.
 “Investing in this research will help us better understand, in real time, how type 1 diabetes develops and potentially disable the immune system so that disease progression never happens.”